Thy Kingdom Come

 Invitation to join Thy Kingdom Come

-The Very Rev Dr Martin Fair invites you to join Thy Kingdom Come.
+The Very Rev Dr Martin Fair's invitation to join Thy Kingdom Come.

 Pray for five of your family and friends and join a wave of prayer happening all over the world.
 Use this journal to sketch and scribble your thoughts, prayers and any answers as you go through the eleven days.